-It’s important that the amount of child support ordered reflects an accurate assessment of the situation and the child’s needs.
+It’s important that the amount of child support ordered reflects an accurate assessment of the situation and the child’s needs and a knowledgeable child support attorney can help.
 If you are going to be awarded child support in Colorado you need to know what you will be paying or what you will be receiving.
-Our goal at Lewis and Matthews P.C. is to make sure that you are dealt with fairly, regardless of which side of the child support equation you are on.
+As a family law firm in Denver, our goal is to make sure that you are dealt with fairly, regardless of which side of the child support equation you are on.

 How Child Support Is Determined